-- some forms of welding, and abrasive blasting.
-On the local level, OSHA inspections conducted in this industry have removed employees from exposure to noise each year over the past ten years. - B. Hexavalent Chromium: Employee exposure to hexavalent chromium resulted in these industries receiving the highest number of citations issued for violations of the OSHA Hexavalent Chromium Standard (1910.1026) as compared to all other industries in Federal OSHA during fiscal year 2014.
-Sources of hexavalent chromium exposures include welding, work in confined spaces, chrome plating, and spraying operations utilizing paints containing chromium.
-The Pittsburgh Area Office has found overexposures to hexavalent chromium in this industry each year in fiscal years 2010-2014. - C. Respiratory Protection: Hazards related to the use and/or lack of respiratory protection resulted in these industries receiving the highest number of citations issued for violations of the OSHA respiratory protection standard (1910.134) as compared to all other industries in Federal OSHA during fiscal year 2014.
+- B. Hexavalent Chromium: Employee exposure to hexavalent chromium resulted in these industries receiving the highest number of citations issued for violations of the OSHA Hexavalent Chromium Standard (1910.1026) as compared to all other industries in Federal OSHA during fiscal year 2017.
+Sources of hexavalent chromium exposures include welding, work in confined spaces, chrome plating, and spraying operations utilizing paints containing chromium. - C. Respiratory Protection: Hazards related to the use and/or lack of respiratory protection resulted in these industries receiving the second highest number of citations issued for violations of the OSHA respiratory protection standard (1910.134) as compared to all other industries in Federal OSHA during fiscal year 2017.
 The Pittsburgh Area Office has found hazards to exist from the lack of a written respiratory protection program; a failure to determine if employees are medically capable of utilizing respirators; a failure to estimate employee exposure to air contaminants; failure to use respiratory protection when overexposed to air contaminants, and a failure to ensure that employees are adequately fitted for respirators in this industry. - D. Spray Finishing: Inadequate ventilation may result in employee overexposure to organic vapors and isocyanates, as well as fire and explosion hazards.
-Hazards involving spray finishing resulted in these industries receiving the highest number of citations issued for violations of the OSHA standard for spray finishing using flammable and combustible materials (1910.107) as compared to all other industries in Federal OSHA during fiscal year 2014. - E. Other Air Contaminants: Employee overexposures to substances listed in Tables Z-1, Z-2 and Z-3 of 29 CFR 1910.1000 resulted in this industry receiving the highest number of citations issued for violations of the OSHA air contaminant standard (1910.1000) as compared to all other industries in Federal OSHA states during fiscal year 2014.
+Hazards involving spray finishing resulted in these industries receiving the highest number of citations issued for violations of the OSHA standard for spray finishing using flammable and combustible materials (1910.107) as compared to all other industries in Federal OSHA during fiscal year 2017. - E. Other Air Contaminants: Employee overexposures to substances listed in Tables Z-1, Z-2 and Z-3 of 29 CFR 1910.1000 resulted in this industry receiving the highest number of citations issued for violations of the OSHA air contaminant standard (1910.1000) as compared to all other industries in Federal OSHA states during fiscal year 2017.
 The Pittsburgh Area Office has found overexposures to substances such as zinc oxide and crystalline silica. - F. Other health hazards encountered by the Pittsburgh Area Office during inspections within this industry include inadequate personal protective equipment, exposure to methylene chloride, inadequate hazard communication programs, and exposures to lead and cadmium. - G. The U.S. Bureau of Labor Statistics (BLS) compiles worker safety and health data, including the Days Away, Restricted or Transferred (DART) incidence rates for metal fabrication activities.
-Its five recent years of available data, calendar years 2011 through 2015, are presented below in Table 1 for (NAICS) code 332 (Fabricated Metal Product Manufacturing).
+Its five recent years of available data, calendar years 2012 through 2017, are presented below in Table 1 for (NAICS) code 332 (Fabricated Metal Product Manufacturing).

-The Fabricated Metal Product Manufacturing DART incident rate exceeds both the Private and Construction Industry averages for each calendar year.
+\The Fabricated Metal Product Manufacturing DART incident rate exceeds both the Private and Construction Industry averages for each calendar year.

-OSHA ARCHIVE DOCUMENT NOTICE: This is an OSHA ARCHIVE Document, and may no longer represent OSHA policy.
+\ OSHA ARCHIVE DOCUMENT \ NOTICE: This is an OSHA ARCHIVE Document, and may no longer represent OSHA policy.